sash9696/frontend-interview-kit/README.md

 - **Interview:** Start with clarifying questions—scale, devices, offline support, real-time needs.

 **[Frontend at Scale](https://frontendatscale.com/)**
-*Why:* Newsletter and articles on frontend architecture, scaling, and design patterns by Maxi Ferreira (Staff Engineer).
+*Why:* Newsletter and articles on frontend architecture, scaling, and design patterns by Maxi Ferreira (Staff Engineer at Google Chrome).
 *How to Use:*
 - **Study Plan:** Read newsletter archive (2 weeks).
-Focus on articles like "Visualizing Frontend Architecture," "Domain Modeling for Building UIs," "Separation of Concerns."
+Focus on articles like "Visualizing Frontend Architecture," "Domain Modeling for Building UIs," "Separation of Concerns," and "May I Interest You In a Modular Monolith?"
-- **Key Insights:** Architectural decision records (ADRs), modular monoliths, complexity management, coupling vs. cohesion.
+- **Key Insights:** Architectural decision records (ADRs), modular monoliths, complexity management, coupling vs. cohesion, preparatory refactoring.
-- **Interview Script:** "I follow frontend architecture best practices like separation of concerns and document decisions using ADRs to track tradeoffs."
+- **Interview Script:** "I follow frontend architecture best practices like separation of concerns and document decisions using ADRs to track tradeoffs over time."
 - **Pitfall:** Don't just read—apply concepts to your current projects to internalize patterns.
 - **Exercise:** Draw an architecture diagram for a project you've worked on using the C4 model (Context, Container, Component, Code).